Kanamori Michitomo: Career

 After graduation Kanamori became a missionary in Okayama prefecture.
 His work was sponsored by the American Board of Commissioners for Foreign Missions.
 He then moved to Tokyo and served as a pastor for a large congregation there.
 He was later invited to teach theology at Doshisha University by Joseph Hardy Neeshima.
 During this period he also wrote and translated several books, such as his 1891 The Present and Future of Christianity in Japan.

 Kanamori renounced his Christian faith in the 1890s because he and other pastors interpreted Christian doctrine differently.
 During this period he worked in the Interior Ministry and in business.
-He returned the church after the death of his wife in 1914.
+He returned to the church after the death of his wife in 1914.
 From 1915 onward he travelled all over Japan giving sermons for thousands of people.
 He later also travelled to Taiwan, China, Korea, Hawaii, and the United States to give sermons to the Japanese-speaking populations there.
-He became well-known for his "Three-hour sermon" and for evangelizing.
+He became well known for his "Three-hour sermon" and for evangelizing.
 He later joined the Holiness Movement in 1927, but left in 1933.

 Kanamori died in Kōriyama, Japan on March 4, 1945.
 He is buried at Tama Cemetery in Tokyo.